pariskwsto/tils/docs/docusaurus/remove-homepage.md

 };
 ```

-3. Go to the md file that you want to be the landing page (e.g. docs/intro.md) and add this at the top
+3. Go to the md file that you want to be the landing page (e.g. docs/intro.md) and add this at the top.

 ```md title="docs/intro.md"
 ---